 Shopping with an online pharmacy offers multiple benefits.
 They offer a 24-hour service that is, for the most part, cheaper, simpler and more discreet than going direct to a pharmacy or doctor.
 It’s not hard to see why they have risen so rapidly in prominence over the past decade.
 Unfortunately, as with every silver lining, there tends to be a cloud.

 The popularity of online pharmacies has brought with it the inevitable influx of scammers, attempting to sell fake (and dangerous) medicines to customers who don’t know any better.
 Drugs prescribed for problems like erectile dysfunction and weight loss are some of the most commonly counterfeited, sold cheaply to people who might feel embarrassed to go directly to the doctor or pharmacist.
-These people think they are getting a great deal, when in reality they are not getting the genuine product at all.
+These people think they are getting a great deal when in reality they are not getting the genuine product at all.
 It should go without saying that this can have very harmful repercussions.

 Perhaps as a result of the public’s growing tendency to attempt self-diagnosis, when buying meds online people increasingly turn to the Internet as a guide to both health issues and medicines.
 But as we all know, not everything we read on the Internet should be taken as gospel.
-In fact, it’s crucial that we have a healthy degree of skepticism.
+In fact, it’s crucial that we have a healthy degree of scepticism.
 Just as not all health forums are factual and regulated, the same principle applies to drug vendors.
 When it comes to matters of health, it pays to know the real deal from the fraudsters.
 So how do you spot the genuine article?

-Commercial drug websites who are not accredited online pharmacies tend to have a collection of bad habits that makes it possible to spot them.
+Commercial drug websites who are not accredited online pharmacies tend to have a collection of bad habits that make it possible to spot them.
 Beware of any shady pharmaceutical websites that fit one or more of the following criteria: